 3. Will this benefit others reading it?

 When it comes to communicating with others through social media, I ask you to keep in mind that there is a human being on the other side of that screen.
-And if this is a mother, that human being is reaching out because she needs support.
-She is being vulnerable.
-She needs other women telling her she is doing an awesome job at being a mom.
+And if this is a parent, that human being is reaching out because they needs support.
+They are being vulnerable.
+Especially a mother?
+She needs other women telling her that she is doing an awesome job at being a mom.
 She does not need someone tearing her down.

 Let's stop parent shaming.
 Let's support one another.
 If you choose to parent a way that another does not, guess what?
 That is ok!
 We do not have to all be the same.
 In fact, being different and having choices are some of the many blessings we have in this life.